eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 be true, thus preserving privacy while enabling trust.

-However, the integration of ZKPs in the EUDI Wallet ecosystem is still under discussion and development due to the complexity of implementing ZKP solutions in secure hardware and the lack of support in currently available secure hardware (WSCDs).
+However, the integration of ZKPs in the EUDI Wallet ecosystem is still under discussion and development, due to the complexity of implementing ZKP solutions in secure hardware and the lack of support in currently available secure hardware (WSCDs).
 As with Relying Party linkability, organisational and enforcement measures can help deter Attestation Providers from colluding and